×

 10 ESL Speaking Websites for Students

 Is there anything more rewarding than hearing an ESL student speak in English and truly sound like a native?
+Speaking is arguably the most difficult part of mastering any language.

 You’ve likely spent an insane amount of class time correcting pronunciation, reviewing colloquialisms and generally trying to build the students’ confidence enough to speak English freely.
+To help your students progress further, start using the ESL speaking websites below.

-1. ESL Conversation Questions
+1. ESL Conversation Questionsesl-speaking-websites

 As the website name suggests, ESL Conversation Questions is your one-stop shop for finding questions to spark discussion in your classroom.